Grandpa's Great Escape

 Grandpa's Great Escape is a children's book written by David Walliams and illustrated by Tony Ross.
 It was released by HarperCollins on 24 September 2015.
 The story follows a boy called Jack trying to rescue his confused Grandpa from a retirement home, Twilight Towers run by an evil matron, Miss Swine.

 The book was adapted for BBC One, with the script written by Walliams and Kevin Cecil.
 It starred Tom Courtenay as Grandpa.
 Its British television premiere was on New Year's Day 2018.

 Plot

-Grandpa’s Great Escape is set in London in 1983 and tells the tale of Grandpa, a World War II flying ace, who sadly is now confused, still believing that World War II hasn't ended and longing to re-live his past.
-When his family can no longer look after him, Grandpa is moved to an old people’s home called Twilight Towers, run by Miss Swine.
+Grandpa's Great Escape is set in London in 1983 and tells the tale of Grandpa, a World War II flying ace, who sadly is now confused due to Alzheimer's disease, and is still believing that World War II hasn't ended and longing to re-live his past.
+When his family can no longer look after him, Grandpa is moved to Twilight Towers, a prison-esque old people's home run by Miss Swine, where the latter is committing Elder abuse.

-It soon becomes clear Miss Swine is running Twilight Towers for her own good profit and it is up to Grandpa and his 12-year-old grandson Jack, the only one who can understand his beliefs, to make a daring escape.
+It soon becomes clear Miss Swine is running Twilight Towers for her own personal gain, and it is up to Grandpa and his 12-year-old grandson Jack, the only one who can understand his beliefs, to make a daring escape.
 Grandpa takes a final chance to relive his past and once again flies in his beloved Spitfire.